 Fines to deter drivers from not resting properly

-As well as giving fines to drivers for recent offences, DVSA traffic examiners will start issuing fines to deal with drivers who don’t properly rest.
+As well as giving fines to drivers for recent offences, DVSA traffic examiners have started issuing fines to deal with drivers who don’t properly rest.

 Lorry, bus and coach drivers must take a 45-hour rest break at least every fortnight.

-From 1 November 2017, DVSA will start to fine drivers up to £300 if they spend their full weekly rest break in their vehicle in places where it causes a problem.
+Since 1 November 2017, DVSA has started to fine drivers up to £300 if they spend their full weekly rest break in their vehicle in places where it causes a problem.
 For example, if a lorry driver spends their full break in the cab of their lorry in a layby.

 Illegal parking, noise and litter nuisance